faisalill/open-source-projs/appwrite-ui/vanilla-js/README.md

-Work on this project is not yet started
+Work on this section of the project has not yet started.